hypervel/hypervel.org/docs/docs/notifications.md

 ## Custom Channels

-Laravel Hyperf ships with a handful of notification channels, but you may want to write your own drivers to deliver notifications via other channels.
-Laravel Hyperf makes it simple.
+Hypervel ships with a handful of notification channels, but you may want to write your own drivers to deliver notifications via other channels.
+Hypervel makes it simple.
 To get started, define a class that contains a `send` method.
 The method should receive two arguments: a `$notifiable` and a `$notification`.

 Within the `send` method, you may call methods on the notification to retrieve a message object understood by your channel and then send the notification to the `$notifiable` instance however you wish: